Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Soon this had the unintended side effect of miners dipping in and out of BCH based on whether it was profitable at the time, leading to extremely unpredictable block times.
+Soon this had the unintended side-effect of miners dipping in and out of BCH based on whether it was profitable at the time, leading to extremely unpredictable block times.
 Sometimes blocks would be hours apart (for very slow transactions), and sometimes they would come along within a few seconds of each other (for very fast transactions, but rapid inflation).

-In response, BCH introduced a dynamic mining algorithm that would get easier or more difficult as needed.
+In response, BCH introduced a dynamic mining algorithm which would get easier or more difficult as needed.
 This helped introduce some more consistency to the BCH blockchain and keep more miners working on it.